 OnionShare will not reveal the user's identify or IP address to outside of the Tor network.
 Also the files shared via OnionShare along with Tor network are cryptographically authenticated and private.
 OnionShare is developed and maintained by Micah Lee, a Technologist at The Intercept.
 It is available for Linux, Microsoft Windows and Mac OS X operating systems.

-OnionShare is available in AUR.
-If you're using Arch-based systems, you can install it using any AUR helpers as shown below.
+OnionShare is available in the [Community] repository of Arch Linux.
+If you're using Arch-based systems, you can install it using pacman like below:

 $ sudo dnf install onionshare